-159999 Freshman Advisory This course is designed to help students with study, organizational and self-management skills.
+990364 Freshman Advisory This course is designed to help students with study, organizational and self-management skills.
 Students will gain practical experience and develop skills necessary to be successful in high school.
-1 Credit (Grade 9) (2100) Students have the opportunity to earn the Student Leadership Excellence 3 point Industry Credential.
+1 Credit (Grade 9) (2100) Students have the opportunity to earn the Student Leadership Excellence 3-point Industry Credential.

-159999 Student Advisory This course is designed to help students with study, organizational and self-management skills.
+990364 Student Advisory This course is designed to help students with study, organizational and self-management skills.
 Students identified with an IEP will be enrolled in this course to provide academic support in connection to the students' IEP goals.
-1 Credit (Grade 9, 10, 11, 12) (3010-1/3020-1/3030-1)
+1 Credit (Grade 9, 10, 11, 12) (3010-I/3020-I/3030-I)

-199000 Senior Elevation Experience & Engagement This course is designed for seniors transitioning from high school to postsecondary activities.
+990364 Raider Day Class of 2025 This course is designed for seniors transitioning from high school to postsecondary activities.
 Students will learn about available agency services, vocational and training options, and college entrance procedures.
 Students will have the opportunity to earn a 12-pt Industry Recognized Credential.
-(3040-I) (9059 Industry Credential) (9060 College Bound) (Undecided) 1 Credit (Grade 12)
+(3040-1) (9059 Industry Credential) (9060 College Bound) (Undecided) 0.25 Credit (Grade 12)

-159999 Raider Day This course is designed for students to establish career pathways, build upon their social emotional skills, receive enrichment and intervention in English and Math.
-0.25 Credit (Grade 9,10,11) (2027) (2026) (2025)
+990364 Raider Day Classes of 2026, 2027, 2028 This course is designed for students to establish career pathways, build upon their social emotional skills, and to receive enrichment and intervention in English and Math.
+0.25 Credit (Grade 9,10,11) (2028) (2027) (2026)